icon-community/icon.community/content/learn/what-is-icon/index.md

 Decentralized Applications (dApps) on the ICON blockchain span all categories, ranging from Decentralized Finance (DeFi) to Non-Fungible Tokens (NFT’s).

-The ICON network utilizes DPoS consensus and is governed by 25 Public Representatives (P-Reps), which are elected by ICX holders.
+The ICON network utilizes DPoS consensus and is governed by 25 validators, which are elected by ICX holders.

 Accessing the entire ICON Ecosystem is easily done by downloading a wallet, depositing ICX and exploring the many dApps available.